 Use our bathroom planner

 To create a realistic 3D design, use our bathroom planner tool.
 It's really easy (although you will find instructions and a video if you need them)—drag and drop products into position, see how different colours and tiles look, and save your own 3D, 2D and top down plans to share with your installer or plumber.

 Your floor plan

-It is much easier to change a bathroom design on paper rather than simply trying to guess, or worse, ordering the products and hoping they fit.
-Plus, using paper means you can try multiple layouts until you get the one that you are most happy with.
+It is much easier to change a bathroom design on paper or using our bathroom planner tool, rather than simply trying to guess, or worse, ordering the products and hoping they fit.
+Plus, using paper or the bathroom planner means you can try multiple layouts until you get the one that you are most happy with.
 After all, your bathroom is a huge part of your home and you’ll spend a significant amount of time there.

 It’s the best way to create your new dream bathroom easily.

-When drawing your initial designs, make sure you highlight heating elements like radiators and towel rails, as moving these can be an expensive job.
+When drawing or planning out your initial designs, make sure you highlight heating elements like radiators and towel rails, as moving these can be an expensive job.
 If possible, it may be wise to leave them where they are.